jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 We could raise a bunch of money, hire a whole ton of folks, and stick them in a call center or closet to answer emails and phone calls.
 They would probably hate their jobs, stick around for a year or so, and then leave.
-At some point, we might stop getting to know them, since there are so many of them and they don't stay long.

-While it would be awesome to have the resources to get customers fast responses, this would a cultural nightmare and a really tough route to make work.
+This would have been a cultural nightmare and a really tough route to make work.
 None of us wanted to work at a company with a call center, and I really didn't want to manage one.
+So that one was out.

 Second, we could just make it impossible for any customers to contact us.

 We could remove all of our phone numbers, close down support email addresses, and just go dark.
 We could probably get by like that for a while, and even make our product cheaper, since we wouldn't need to hire support people.

 Our product would probably become a power users dream - only useful to really experienced users.
 The only problem is, there wouldn't be any power users to